What’s a Coronectomy?

 Difference Between Wisdom Teeth Removal and a Coronectomy

 Wisdom teeth removal, or extraction, typically involves removing the entire tooth, including the crown and roots.
-This is the most common approach when dealing with impacted or problematic wisdom teeth that cause pain, crowding, or infection.
-However, a coronectomy is a more specialized procedure performed by our Board-Certified Oral & Maxillofacial Surgeon, Dr. Urbanek, when the circumstances call for a less invasive option.
+This is the most common approach for addressing impacted or troublesome wisdom teeth that lead to pain, crowding, or infection.
+In certain cases, however, a coronectomy may be recommended as a more conservative alternative when a less invasive solution is appropriate.

-An oral surgeon will usually recommend a wisdom teeth extraction alternative instead of a full extraction for several important reasons.
+There are several important reasons why a wisdom teeth extraction alternative might be offered instead of a full extraction.
 One key difference is that in a coronectomy, only the crown of the tooth is removed, while the roots are left intact.
 This procedure is especially beneficial when the tooth’s roots are healthy but the crown has become infected.
 This scenario often occurs with partially erupted impacted wisdom teeth.
 In such cases, while the crown may be compromised by infection, the roots remain undamaged and can safely stay in place.

 A coronectomy is also the preferred method when the wisdom tooth is tightly embedded or fused with the surrounding bone, making traditional extraction highly invasive and traumatic.
 This is particularly true for wisdom teeth located near critical structures, such as the inferior alveolar nerve in the lower jaw or the maxillary sinus in the upper jaw.
 Extracting these teeth in the conventional way increases the risk of nerve damage or other complications.
 In contrast, by leaving the root intact, a wisdom teeth extraction alternative minimizes the risk to these vital areas, while still addressing the problem posed by the infected crown.